Humans of HighCamp

 One thing that truly sets HighCamp apart is how much the leadership prioritizes culture and cares for employees at every level.
 A great example of this is the “Me” Stipend, a benefit introduced for employees after three years with the firm.
 Designed for personal enrichment, it encourages team members to step outside their comfort zones and invest in themselves.

 When a friend invited me on a multi-week trip to Tanzania to climb Mt.
 Kilimanjaro and go on safari, I initially declined.
 The time away from work and the idea of camping on a mountain for a week felt overwhelming and far outside my comfort zone.
-After I casually mentioned it to the HighCamp partners, they encouraged me to use my “Me” Stipend for the trip.
-With their support, I decided to go, committing just a month before the trip began.
+After I casually mentioned it to the HighCamp Partners, they encouraged me to use my “Me” Stipend for the trip.
+With their support, I decided to go, committing just a month before departure.

 The experience was unlike anything I had done before.
 I wasn’t an outdoors person and had barely camped, yet the hike required sleeping in tents for five straight nights.
 Summit night was the most challenging.
 We began our final ascent at midnight, climbing from 15,000 to more than 19,300 feet.
 Between the altitude, exhaustion, and darkness, it was one of the most physically demanding experiences of my life.
 Reaching the peak was exhilarating and remains one of the most rewarding moments I’ve ever had.